AbhiAnand-1011/siuu-rudp/README.md

 SIUU-RUDP is a C++ implementation of a **reliable file transfer protocol built on top of UDP**.
 The project demonstrates how reliability, ordering, and data integrity can be implemented at the application layer without relying on TCP.

-The system is designed to be simple, extensible, and demonstrable using multiple terminals, making it suitable for Computer Networks coursework and interviews.

 ---

 ## Motivation